 - Topper — If your pooch isn’t crazy about his dry food, you could add a small spoonful of plain, unsweetened yogurt to the top of his bowl to liven things up.

-- In Pupcakes — Yogurt is included in many homemade dog cupcake (aka “pupcake”) recipes as a cake ingredient, or a simple frosting for Fido.
+- In Pupcakes — Yogurt is included in many dog cake pops, homemade dog cupcakes (aka “pupcake”), and other canine-friendly treats as a cake ingredient or a simple frosting for Fido.

 - Sweetening The Deal — If your dog doesn’t enjoy taking his daily supplement or medication(s), disguising it within a spoonful of yogurt can entice him to gobble it down without issue.

 - As A Treat — You can also serve plain, unsweetened yogurt directly to your four-footer as a treat.
 You can also use it to fill a KONG, or put it on a lickimat for extra pooch enrichment.

 Yogurt can serve as a delicious, nutritious treat for your furry friend.
 Just be sure to select a dog-safe formula and adhere to your veterinarian’s recommended feeding instructions.